camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 * Object output

-The result is an object.
+A result is an object.
 In the Modeler, the template present this:
 ![Object Output](OutputConnectorObject.png?raw=true)

-Doing that, you don't have any particular constraints on the object.
-Different members (internaltTimeStampMS) may be public, or private and any getter can be defined.
+By doing that, you don't have any particular constraints on the Object.
+Different members (internaltTimeStampMS) may be public, or private, and any getter can be defined.

 ````
 public long getTimeStampMS() {